KhilanSurapaneni/StockSense/README.md

 - Django serves historical stock data through RESTful API endpoints.
 The data is stored in PostgreSQL.

 ### AI Predictions
 - Historical data is preprocessed using Pandas and Numpy.
 Machine learning models are built and trained using PyTorch, specifically fine-tuning a Long Short-Term Memory (LSTM) model for stock price predictions.
-Predictions are served through API endpoints.
+- Predictions are served through API endpoints.
+(IN PROGRESS)
 - [**Dataset**](https://www.kaggle.com/datasets/borismarjanovic/price-volume-data-for-all-us-stocks-etfs/data)

 ### News Integration